Userscript manager

-A userscript manager is a type of browser extension and augmented browsing technology that provides a user interface to manage userscripts.
-The main purpose of a userscript manager is to execute scripts on webpages as they are loaded.
-The most common operations performed by a userscript manager include creating, installing, organizing, deleting and editing scripts, as well as modifying script permissions (e.g. website exceptions).
+A userscript manager, also known as a userscript engine, is a type of browser extension and augmented browsing technology that provides a user interface to run and organize userscripts.
+The main purpose of a userscript manager is to execute scripts on predetermined webpages as they are loaded, for example, running a userscript to modify only youtube.com pages.
+But, userscript managers do a lot more than execute scripts, and screen for the pages they are intended to run on.
+The most common operations performed by a userscript manager include installing, organizing, creating, copying, saving, deleting, and editing (including modifying webpage permissions of) userscripts.

 Userscript managers use metadata that is embedded in a script's source code primarily to determine the websites it should execute on and the dependencies necessary for the script to run properly.
 Metadata can also include information that is useful to the user such as the script's name, author, description and version number.

+Popular userscript managers include Tampermonkey, Greasemonkey, Violentmonkey, and Userscripts for Safari.
+The Gear browser for iOS has a userscript manager built in.

 Functions

 A userscript is a computer program (written in JavaScript) containing metadata intended for use by a userscript manager.
 The metadata contains specific delimiters which help the userscript manager distinguish it from ordinary JavaScript files, along with configuration parameters used during installation.

 Typical functions of a userscript manager include: